 By Julie Murphree, Arizona Farm Bureau: A recent report by the United States Department of Agriculture’s (USDA) Economic Research Service (ERS) should be good news for Arizona agriculture; certainly for our beef, cotton, and grain farmers.

 According to the report Developing Countries Dominate World Demand for Agricultural Products, developing countries will account for the majority of the increase in projected growth in global consumption of meats and crops from 2013 to 2022.
-Research concluded developing-country shares of the projected growth include 81 percent for meat, 83 percent for grains and oilseeds, and 95 percent for cotton.
-Developing countries’ demand for agricultural products is expected to rise at a faster rate than production, resulting in the countries accounting for a large percentage of the world’s imports.

 So why this rapid and high increase in demand by developing countries?
 High and fast growth in population and income.
 According to the report, “Factors behind the rapid increase in developing countries’ demand [for ag products] are high rates of population and income growth, accompanied by increased urbanization and an expanding middle class.”

 Such demand means our agriculture exports can grow.

 Arizona agriculture exports lots of ag products to other countries.
 In fact, our cotton crop is nearly all export.
 Because Arizona grows it well and our cotton is high-quality cotton, the global markets love our product.
 According to the report, world demand for cotton is projected to rise 15% to 122 million bales during the next 10 years.
 Most of the world’s demand for cotton comes from developing countries with low labor costs for production of textiles and apparel.
 Cotton use in developing countries is projected to expand 17% over the next decade and account for 95% of the increase in

 Crops Arizona grows that Developing Countries Want